in vivo Training Initiative

 - Projects on animal welfare issues will also be welcome.

-- The funds on offer are to be specifically used for animal maintenance costs, consumables and Home Office personal licence fees as necessary (as required by the project).
+- The funds on offer are to be specifically used for student stipend (mandatory), animal maintenance costs, consumables and Home Office personal licence fees as necessary (as required by the project).

 - Payment of the funds will be made directly to the University or Institution.